18F/18f.gsa.gov/_posts/2016-11-14-agile-procurement-state-local-government.md

 your APD process can encourage these new practices at the state and local level, stay tuned for a future blog post covering this issue in more detail.

----

-{% comment %}[Summary of follow up blog post to ensure alignment with reference in previous post.]{% endcomment %}

-As part of the work we’re doing with state governments, we’re learning more about how agile practices and modular procurement approaches can take hold in an agency using these strategies for the first time.

-What we have found is that not only can 18F make an impact on the ground in states that are implementing new systems with these strategies, we can also provide guidance to federal grant making agencies, to help them streamline their processes and enhance them to better support agile practices at the state and local level.

-… More on specific examples where APD process has slowed down agile.
-… Examples of the kinds of changes agencies can make to their APD process.
-… Recommend agencies that want to evolve their APD process to support agile and modular contracting get in touch with 18F.